micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-Jesus departed from the temple [^a]area and was going on His way when His disciples came up to Him to call His attention to the buildings of the temple _and_ point them out to Him.
+Jesus departed from the temple area and was going on His way when His disciples came up to Him to call His attention to the buildings of the temple _and_ point them out to Him.